panchengl/pcldetection/README.md

     2. Quantization and Training of Neural Networks for Efficient Integer-Arithmetic-Only Inference

     3. DoReFa-Net: Training Low Bitwidth Convolutional Neural Networks with Low Bitwidth Gradients

+        20200930 updates: add some quant code, but i have bno time to experiment